 This bill proposes to amend current statutes regarding the treatment of patients in secure behavioral health residential facilities (SBHRFs).
-Under the current law, the Department of Health Services licenses SBHRFs to provide treatment for individuals who are seriously mentally ill and either court-ordered for treatment or committed due to being found dangerous and incompetent to stand trial.
-The new bill language specifies that patients committed under section 36-550.09 (civil commitment) cannot be treated in the same SBHRF that treats patients committed under section 13-4521 (criminal commitment).
-This change aims to ensure that these two groups of patients are treated in separate facilities.
+Under the current law, SBHRFs are licensed to provide treatment to individuals who are seriously mentally ill and either civilly committed or committed after being found dangerous and incompetent to stand trial.
+The new bill language specifies that patients committed under civil procedures (A.R.S. § 36-550.09) cannot be treated in the same SBHRF that treats patients committed after being found dangerous and incompetent to stand trial (A.R.S. § 13-4521).

 Statutes affected: Introduced Version: 13-712, 13-4521, 36-425.06, 13-4517, 13-706, 13-4509, 13-702, 13-703, 13-704, 13-705, 13-708, 13-751, 13-4508